The Secretariat is the point of contact for all IOSCO members, committees and task forces, and is responsible for the day-to-day functioning of IOSCO.

 Corina holds a DEUG (General Academic Studies Degree) in Hispanic Philology from the Université Lumière Lyon II-France, a Business and Tourism Activities Degree from the Instituto Vox of Madrid-Spain and an additional specialization in Remote Ticketing and Travel Services from the Lycée Colbert of Lyon-France.

-Silvia joined IOSCO's General Secretariat in May 2013 and works in the administration department.
-She serves as the Executive Assistant to the Deputy Secretary General.
-She also supports the work of the HR Department.
+Silvia joined IOSCO's General Secretariat in May 2013 and works in the administration and HR department.
+She serves as the Executive Assistant to the Deputy Secretary General and also supports the work of the HR Department.

 Ms. Isabel Pastor, Head of Enforcement & Cooperation and Senior Advisor, Special Projects

-Isabel also supports the work of the Affiliate Members Consultative Committee and coordinates the meetings with Stakeholders.
+Isabel also supports the work of the Affiliate Members Consultative Committee.
 As Senior Advisor, she works closely with the Secretary General on key special projects.

 Isabel comes from the Spanish Civil Administrative Service, where she served as Director of International Affairs of the Insurance Regulator.
 Prior to joining IOSCO, she worked at the UK Financial Services Authority in London.
 Isabel has a law degree from Complutense University in Madrid.

-Tim joined the IOSCO General Secretariat on 1 February 2012 and supports the Presidents Committee, the IOSCO Board and the four regional committees.
-In addition, Tim is responsible for general legal and institutional issues, and is involved in the work on securitization and the Legal Entity Identifier.
-Tim also oversees IOSCO's policy work for Committee 6 on Credit Rating Agencies, FSB and G20 affairs, including the FSB Plenary, Steering Committee and Supervisory and Regulatory Cooperation meetings.
+Tim joined the IOSCO General Secretariat in February 2012 and supports the Presidents Committee, the IOSCO Board and the CPMI-IOSCO Steering Group.
+In addition, Tim is responsible for general legal and institutional issues, and is involved in the work on securitization and Legal Entity Identifiers.
+Tim also oversees IOSCO's policy work for Committee 6 on Credit Rating Agencies.
+Since 2018 Tim is leading the Human Resources department.

-A lawyer by training, Tim is seconded from the German Federal Financial Supervisory Authority (BaFin) where he worked in the department for investment fund supervision.
+Before joining the IOSCO General Secretariat, Tim worked for the German Federal Financial Supervisory Authority (BaFin) in the department for investment fund supervision.
+Tim holds a degree in law; he studied at Bielefeld University (Germany).

 Ms. Patricia Sáenz de Maturana, Senior Policy Advisor